 To date the influenza activity for both Cincinnati City and the State of Ohio is higher than the 2021 influenza season.
-As of 4/15/23, five pediatric deaths have been reported in Ohio by the Ohio Department of Health (ODH).
-In total ODH, has reported 9,050 hospitalized cases of influenza so far this season.
+As of 4/29/23, five pediatric deaths have been reported in Ohio by the Ohio Department of Health (ODH).
+In total ODH, has reported 9,082 hospitalized cases of influenza so far this season.
 According to weekly CDC influenza reporting, the percent of outpatient Illness is 2.0%, which is below the United States baseline of 2.5%.
-The Ohio Department of Health (ODH) has reported low percentages of ILI in outpatient settings from sentinel ILINet providers, the percentage of emergency room visits exhibiting fever/ILI are decreasing, and below the seasonal baseline for Ohio.
+The Ohio Department of Health (ODH) has reported low percentages of ILI in outpatient settings from sentinel ILINet providers, the percentage of emergency room visits exhibiting fever/ILI have remained the same since last week, and are below the seasonal baseline for Ohio.

 According to Figure 7 above, 82% of those hospitalized for Influenza so far this season have either not been vaccinated or status is unknown for this year's influenzas virus.
 Shown in figure 9, CHD's vaccination rates increase to its peak through the end of November.
 The slow uptake in influenza vaccines in September and October combined with the early arrival of the influenza season gave Cincinnati a high number of hospitalizations early in the influenza season.
 The number of hospitalized influenza cases have continued to decrease in Cincinnati and Ohio for the past several months.
 CHD has not reported any hospitalized cases of influenza in two weeks.
-The CDC is also reporting decreasing cases of RSV across the U.S.